firepress-org/FirePress_Klimax2/README.md

 ## License

-- This software is under the **MIT** license.
-Information at https://ghost.org/license/
 - This fork is under the **GNU** license.
-Information at https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE
+Details at https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE
+- The Ghost’s software, is under the **MIT** license.
+Details at https://ghost.org/license/

 ## FirePress Hosting